 This point is controversial in the Christian community.
 There are those who believe that mental illness can be prayed away.
 There are those who say your faith is weak or you haven’t prayed hard enough because otherwise, God would have healed your mental illness.

 Let me be clear here.
 If God wanted to heal someone’s mental illness, He could.
-God is sovereign, and He can do anything, but God won’t heal mental illness more often than not.
+God is sovereign, and He can do anything, I personally don’t believe that you can pray away mental illness.

-And frankly, if someone told me that God said He healed their mental illness, I would tell them to make sure that what they heard was not a manifestation of their disease.
+And if I am being completely honest, if someone told me that God said He healed their mental illness, I would tell them to make sure that what they heard was not a manifestation of their disease.

 You don’t lack faith if you don’t believe God healed your mental illness.
 You must remember that it is God who created science and medicine.
 He has provided us with the tools necessary to treat whatever mental illness diagnosis we face.